18.03.2024

 Formula 4

-And here we recall formula 1.
+And here we remember formula 1.
 It turns out that in the simplest case, the power of a character is the product of his effective health reserve for effective damage.

 Formula 5